estmob/SendAnywhere-Android-SDK/README.md

 ```

 # Troubleshooting
-If you have any problem or questions with Send Anywhere Android SDK, please create new issue(https://github.com/estmob/SendAnywhere-Android-SDK/issues) or use our customer center(https://send-anywhere.zendesk.com).
+If you have any problem or questions with Send Anywhere Android SDK, please create new issue(https://github.com/estmob/SendAnywhere-Android-SDK/issues) or contact to our customer center(https://send-anywhere.zendesk.com).

 ### Proguard
 If your are using Proguard and it complains during complie, refer [Proguard rules in sample app](https://github.com/estmob/SendAnywhere-Android-SDK/blob/master/app/proguard-rules.pro).